Home > About BHIVA

 Education and research

 BHIVA undertakes a range of activities to promote medical education in HIV care, which includes conference feedback meetings, training courses for the Diploma in HIV Medicine examination, web-based e-learning modules, international scholarships and exchanges and links with international organisations to increase the understanding of the treatment and management of HIV.
 BHIVA supports research in HIV care through its annual research awards scheme.
-HIV Medicine is the official journal of the association, and is published by Wiley-Blackwell Publishing.
+HIV Medicine is the official journal of the association, and is published by Wiley.
 HIV Medicine is a peer-reviewed journal publishing original articles, reviews and guidelines on all aspects of HIV treatment and diagnosis.

 More information